DacodaNelson/desktop-messages/README.md

 - Download the ZIP file for the latest release
 - Unzip the ZIP file
 - Move the application "desktop-messages.app" to your Applications folder
+	- Alternatively, place it wherever you will remember to launch it from.
-- Launch the application as you would any other
+- Launch the application as you would any other - usually with a double-click.
+- Open Google Messages on your Android device, go to the settings bar in the top right, and select "Messages for Web"
+- Select the option to pair a new device and follow the instructions
+	- Make sure to toggle the checkbox below the QR code in the desktop application if you wish to relaunch the application without having to go through the QR code registration process every time
 - Begin messaging with your friends, lovers, and enemies

 ## Compile it yourself